 How TrueBlue Empowers Its Microsoft Dynamics Users

-In this interview, WalkMe’s VP of Customer Engagement, Emilia D’Anzica, speaks with Ashley Steiner, the CRM Administrator at TrueBlue, Inc. They discuss the challenges that brought TrueBlue to WalkMe, and how contextual guidance software helped with onboarding their employees to Microsoft Dynamics.
+WalkMe’s VP of Customer Engagement, Emilia D’Anzica, interviews Ashley Steiner, the CRM Administrator at TrueBlue, Inc. They discuss the challenges that brought TrueBlue to WalkMe, and how contextual guidance software helped with onboarding their employees to Microsoft Dynamics.

 Emilia D’Anzica: Can you tell me a little bit about TrueBlue, Inc.?